 Capital management in the group is guided by the principle that neither a ProCredit bank nor the group as a whole may at any time incur greater risks than they are able to bear.
-This principle is monitored using different indicators for which early warning indicators and limits have been established.
-The indicators for each individual ProCredit bank and the group as a whole include, in addition to regulatory standards in each country, a capital adequacy calculation in accordance with CRR requirements, a Tier 1 leverage ratio in accordance with CRR and an internal capital adequacy assessment.
+Compliance with this principle is assured by regular monitoring an established set of early warning indicators and limits.

-The capital management framework of the group has the following objectives:
+Our capital management framework has the following objectives:

-- compliance with regulatory capital requirements - ensuring internal capital adequacy - compliance with the internally defined capital requirements and creation of a sufficient capital buffer to ensure the group's capacity to act - support for the banks and for the group in implementing their plans for continued growth
+- compliance with regulatory capital requirements - ensuring internal capital adequacy - compliance with the internally defined capital requirements and creation of a sufficient capital buffer to ensure the group's capacity to act - support for the banks and for the group in implementing their plans for sustainable growth